 Treatment by buyer.
 The buyer treats seller-paid points as if he or she had paid them.
-If all the tests under Exception (discussed earlier) are met, the buyer can deduct the points in the year paid.
+If all the tests listed earlier under Exception are met, the buyer can deduct the points in the year paid.
 If any of those tests are not met, the buyer must deduct the points over the life of the loan.